 At the broadest level, Brock and his team have begun to examine whether painful experiences are in fact necessary for well-being.
 Like Aldous Huxley, they have become convinced that endless pleasure and good times are unlikely to produce much happiness in life, and just as we need darkness to understand light, we need pain in order to experience any pleasure at all.

 In this work, Brock and his colleagues invented the concept of the “meat-paradox,” showing that our perception of an animal’s moral qualities is fundamentally motivated by whether or not people choose to eat them, and that harmful interpersonal interactions can be dehumanizing for both the self and others.
-More broadly, this work aims to understand the various ways in which humans are morally connected to other animals and how even cultural and environmental artefacts have moral significance.
+More broadly, this work aims to understand the various ways in which humans are morally connected to others within their environment.
 By drawing attention to these expansive moral concerns, Brock and his colleagues aim to highlight that extending our moral consideration to a broader range of entities may foster human-to-human trust and cooperation.